PankratzLab/Genvisis-Docs/GetStarted/set-up-x11-forwarding.md

    - Ensure file permissions are set: chmod 600 ~/.ssh/config
 3. Add the following line to each host in your ssh config file (not to the general **Host** section): ForwardX11 yes

-Example file (note that the Host * section might be different on your system or might not be required):
+Here is an example file (note that the Host * section might be different on your system or might not be required):

    ```
 Host *